kubernetes/autoscaler/cluster-autoscaler/FAQ.md

 ### What are Expanders?

-When Cluster Autoscaler identifies that it needs to scale up a cluster due to unscheduable pods, it increases the number of nodes in some node group.
+When Cluster Autoscaler identifies that it needs to scale up a cluster due to unschedulable pods, it increases the number of nodes in some node group.
 When there is one node group, this strategy is trivial.
 When there is more than one node group, it has to decide which to expand.

 Expanders provide different strategies for selecting the node group to which